tiborkubik/toothForge/README.md

 ```shell
 pip install -r requirements.txt
 ```
-<mark>Note:</mark> to avoid dependency conflicts, please make sure to use the exact package versions specified in `requirements.txt`.
+Note: to avoid dependency conflicts, please make sure to use the exact package versions specified in `requirements.txt`.

+## Applying Spectral Decomposition
+todo: add information about the first step: how to get the embeddings of the shapes.

 ## Data Preparation and Training
 todo: describe how to generate synchronized embeddings and run training loop